23 FAQs about product liability

 - negligently (or deliberately) causing injury or loss may give rise to a claim for damages

-2. If I supply a defective product that damages someone, am I liable or is the producer?
+2. If I supply a defective product, am I liable or is the producer?

 Normally, the producer would be liable.
 But if you fail to identify the producer when someone who has suffered damage asks you, you could be liable.
 You can also be liable if you have 'own-branded' the product (ie putting your name on the product so that it appears that you are the producer).